 No

-The Dutchess Rail Trail typically takes 2 to 3 hours to complete.
+The Dutchess Rail Trail typically takes 4 to 4.5 hours to complete on foot.
 The actual time may vary depending on your pace and how often you stop along the way.
+Cyclists typically finish in less time.

-No, dogs are not allowed on the Dutchess Rail Trail.
-Please plan accordingly if you were hoping to bring your pet along.
+Yes, leashed dogs are allowed on the Dutchess Rail Trail.
+Please keep your pet on a leash and follow trail etiquette.

 Didn't find your answer?